tadmccorkle/markdown.nvim/README.md

 ### Inline surround

-**markdown.nvim** provides inline keymaps to toggle, delete, and change emphasis and code spans, referred to in this section as "styles".
+**markdown.nvim** provides keymaps to toggle, delete, and change emphasis and code spans, referred to in this section as "styles".
 The supported styles and the default keys used to refer to them are:

 | Style                                   | Key |
 |:----------------------------------------|:---:|